agpcardoso/AGPC.FixedLayout/README.md

 CategoryDescription     25                    66
 ```

-Based in the previous layout definition, for realize the product data integration we have to send the follow string:
+Based in the previous layout definition, to do the product data integration we have to send the follow string:
 ```
 "Name of Product                                   13,5      51   Category Description     "
 ````